Devils River Dash

 I had only heard of this place within the last month, a State Park where none showed up on a map.
 A 20,000 acre snapshot of a hard scrabble ranch life in the middle of nowhere.
 No crowds, no noise and access to one of the most remote, inaccessible and pristine rivers in the Southwest.
 This is where the stereotypical West begins.
 Indians, Cattle and Ranchers, gruff Texas Rangers, US Calvary and Settler Trains bound for California Gold Rush, it’s a history stained landscape made famous by Hollywood on more picturesque locations in Arizona.

 It was one and a half miles down to the Devils River, and I was to cross the Dolan Creek three more times.
 The last being a postcard perfect waterfall into a deep Caribbean blue pool complete with a large school of fish.
-I couldn’t take the time to take a dip, I had a river to find and my trusty map said it was only… back in the truck.
-Whoops.
-I plodded on and arrived at the river twenty minutes later.

 A warm breeze was coming from the south, up through the wide green valley.
 The only sound out there was the rustling Sycamore leaves in the wind.
 No sounds of anything remotely human related were present to spoil this moment.
 And the water, well, I’ve never experienced water such as this.
 So pure that it smelled of a fresh summer rain.
 A hokey description to be sure, but that’s what it smelled like and I think most people can relate.
 Somewhere along the way, the hangover, much like my misgivings about this adventure, was forgotten.
 I immersed myself completely in the moment.
 I spent the better part of an hour there doing nothing but swimming and relaxing… and it was everything doing nothing should be.